Neptune DXP - Open Edition installation – Neptune DXP Cloud

 Open Console and go to the folder where the file is located.
 Then make a command with: "chmod +x ./planet9-macos"

-• Check for Launchpad updates in the Store and download new version if available.
+• Check for Launchpad updates in the Neptune DXP Marketplace and download a new version if available.

 • Start Cockpit→Security→Role and check ACL for new functions delivered in the new